 When used to make ice cream, the result is a soothing and light dessert that is unlike any other type of ice cream.
-Green tea is renowned for its health benefits, so eating matcha flavored ice cream almost feels like you’re being really healthy!
+Green tea is renowned for its health benefits, so eating matcha flavoured ice cream almost feels like you’re being really healthy.

-When you taste this dessert, you mind find the flavoors surprising, considering the way it is presented…This dessert is a type of cake, which is uniquely molded into the shape of a fish!
+When you taste this dessert, you may find the flavours surprising, considering the way it is presented…This dessert is a type of cake, which is uniquely molded into the shape of a fish!
 This bizarre twist makes the sweet flavours of the cake all the more delightful.

 The main part of the cake is not the batter, but actually the filling of the cake, which is where the predominant flavors come from.
 The versatile red bean paste is frequently used to fill these fishy cakes, but you can also find pretty much any other type of filling in them, too.